Probiotic Foods Help Our Guts

 Fermenting store-bought condiments is super easy.
 All that is needed is 1 T of whey for each cup of ketchup, mustard, or other condiment.

 Let’s use a 24 oz bottle of ketchup as an example.
 Pour the ketchup into a quart jar.
 Add 3 T of whey and mix together.
 (Make sure you use a jar that is large enough to leave at least 1″ space below the lid).
 Place the lid on the jar and cover the jar with a dishtowel, and leave at room temperature for 2 – 3 days.
-Then refrigerate.
+Then return to original bottle, if desired, and refrigerate.

 Horseradish, ketchup, mustard, and salsa should all be left to ferment at room temperature for 2 – 3 days.
 Mayonnaise should be left for only 8 hours before refrigerating.